 The giant’s face was without doubt identical to the portrait that Pieter Van Dyke had made of Samuel Taylor Coleridge in 1795.
 An enormous scythe was rushing through the air, and before it reached the first outskirts of the narcissus field to mow it down mercilessly, I fled from my lookout, not without seizing the opportunity to inspect the sign.
 ‘Daffodils’, it read, in a childish handwriting, ‘made by William Wordsworth’.

 All text on this site except for the quotations was created by me, Anypodetos (contact).
-It is available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Licence, if only because I can’t imagine anyone using this commercially.
+It is available under a Creative Commons Attribution-ShareAlike (CC BY-SA) 4.0 Licence.
 The quotations probably fall under the fair use doctrine or some related European copyright limitation, with the exception of the Babel Text, which is in the public domain.

 - The Lemizh logo (the Great White Egret) was created by Danny Woodard from Sherpa Guides.
 John Lenz from Lenz Marketing kindly gave me permission to use it.
 The image is copyrighted by them and must not be re-used without their consent.

-- The map of Lemaria on the welcome page and the time zones images are made with Natural Earth free raster map data.
+- The map of Lemaria on the welcome page was made with Natural Earth free raster map data.

-- The symbols used in examples, exercises, remarks, etc., as well as the ‘new’ image, are (partly modified) from the Tango Desktop Project.
-I severely doubt that the steps shown there constitute a valid tango move.
+- The symbols used in examples, exercises, remarks, etc., are (partly modified) from the Tango Desktop Project.
 All of these images are in the public domain.

-- The images showing the places of articulation in unit 1 are based on a work by Ishwar, which is available under a Creative Commons Attribution-ShareAlike 2.5 Licence.
+- The images showing the places of articulation in unit 1 are based on a work by Ishwar, which is available under a CC BY-SA 2.5 Licence.

-- The star image in unit 2 is based on an image by A. Fujii (European Space Agency), available under a Creative Commons Attribution 3.0 Licence.
+- The star image in unit 2 is based on an image by A. Fujii (European Space Agency), available under a CC BY 3.0 Licence.

 - The beaver in unit 12 is from Collier’s New Encyclopedia, 1921, and is therefore in the public domain.

-- The background of the navigation buttons in the tutorial in nutshells is from a photograph by Andrew Butko, available under a Creative Commons Attribution-ShareAlike 3.0 Licence.
+- The background of the navigation buttons in the tutorial in nutshells is from a photograph by Andrew Butko, available under a CC BY-SA 3.0 Licence.

-- The photo of the carved squirrel on the history page was taken by Andrew Bowden and is available under a Creative Commons Attribution-ShareAlike 2.0 Licence.
+- The photo of the carved squirrel on the history page was taken by Andrew Bowden and is available under a CC BY-SA 2.0 Licence.

-- The sketch of language groups on the loanwords page is based on a work by Wikimedia Commons editors which is in the public domain.
-The sketch itself was made by me and is available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Licence
+- The sketch of language groups on the loanwords page I is based on a work by Wikimedia Commons editors, which is in the public domain.
+The sketch itself was made by me and is available under a CC BY-SA 4.0 Licence.

-- The Milky Way images in the constellations section are from the Stellarium software, which is available under a GNU General Public License.
+- The Milky Way image on the constellations page is from the Stellarium software, which is available under a GNU General Public Licence.

-- The sound files illustrating pronunciation of the letters were recorded by Denelson83 (vowels) and Peter Isotalo (consonants) and are available under a Creative Commons Attribution-ShareAlike 3.0 Licence.
+- The sound files illustrating pronunciation of the letters were recorded by Denelson83 (vowels) and Peter Isotalo (consonants) and are available under a CC BY-SA 3.0 Licence.

-- The files illustrating pronunciation of Lemizh, Turkish, English, French, German, Spanish, and Polish words were recorded by me and are available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Licence just as the rest of the grammar.
+- The files illustrating pronunciation of Lemizh, Turkish, English, French, German, Spanish, and Polish words were recorded by me and are available under a CC BY-SA 4.0 Licence just as the rest of the grammar.

 Lemizh font: SIL Open Font Licence